readthedocs/readthedocs.org/docs/development/design/apiv3.rst

 Out of roadmap
 --------------

-These are some features that we may want to build but they are not in the roadmap at this moment:
+These are some features that we may want to build at some point.
+Although, they are currently out of our near roadmap because they don't affect too many users, or are for internal usage only.

 * CRUD for Domain
 * Add User as maintainer